 The Project Team prepared an initial cost estimate based on the preliminary design.
 Following completion of the engineering, design, and planning activities described above, SoCalGas entered into a competitive bidding process to select a construction contractor, that included the updated design described in the discussion of notable Scope Changes above.
 SoCalGas awarded the construction contract to the bidder that best met the selection criteria for this project.
-The estimated values below include PSEP and non-PSEP work.

-- SoCalGas' Preliminary Mechanical Construction Contractor Estimate (confidential): SoCalGas' preliminary cost estimate for construction was \\\\\\\.
-Mechanical Construction Contractor's Estimate (confidential): The Mechanical Construction Contractor's cost estimate was \\\\\\ which was \\\\\\ than SoCalGas' preliminary cost estimate for construction.
-SoCalGas' Preliminary Electrical Contractor Estimate (confidential): SoCalGas' Preliminary Electrical Contractor Estimate (confidential): SoCalGas' Estimate (con - 4.
-Electrical Contractor's Estimate (confidential): The Electrical Contractor's estimate was was which was than SoCalGas' preliminary cost estimate.
+The estimated values below include PSEP and non-PSEP work se lection criteria for this project.
+The estimated values below include PSEP and non- PS SEP work.
+1. SoCalGas' Preliminary Mechanical Construction Contractor Estimate (confidential) SoCalGas' preliminary cost estimate for construction was 2.
+Mechanical Construction Contractor's Estimate (confidential): The Mechanica Construction Contractor's cost estimate was , which was SoCalGas' preliminary cost estimate for construction.
+3. SoCalGas' Preliminary Electrical Contractor Estimate (confidential): SoCalGas preliminary cost estimate for the electrical contractor was 4.
+Electrical Contractor's Estimate (confidential): The Electrical Contractor's estimate was than SoCalGas' preliminary cost estimate.